 The Center for Women, Gender & Sexuality was founded in 1970 as the Women’s Referral Center, offering contraceptive and abortion rights advocacy and education before the 1973 decision of Roe vs. Wade.
 Inspired by its strong activist roots, the Women’s Referral Center expanded its mission and services over the next five decades to provide progressive inclusive services and resources to students.
 It was later renamed the Women’s Center; then in 1996, the Women’s Resource Center, and in 2011, the Center for Women, Gender & Sexuality.

-Today, the Center for Women, Gender & Sexuality is a voice for women and the lesbian, gay, bisexual, and transgendered community, with the purpose of eliminating barriers, diminishing prejudices, and creating a supportive climate and space for all.
-Its mission is to offer resources and support on LGBTQ and women’s issues.
+Today, the Center for Women, Gender & Sexuality is a voice for women and the LGBTQIA+ community, with the purpose of eliminating barriers, diminishing prejudices, and creating a supportive climate and space for all.
+Its mission is to offer resources and support on LGBTQIA+ and women’s issues.
 In addition, the Center coordinates campus initiatives to prevent sexual assault and intimate partner violence.

 Proceeds from the event will support the Center for Women, Gender & Sexuality at UMassD and its annual high school LGBTQ Youth Symposium.
 Individual tickets and tables are available.
 To purchase, please visit alumni2.umassd.edu/cwgs50.
 If you have questions about the event, please contact Mitch Berube at 508.910.6567 or firstname.lastname@example.org.